kn0w0n3/AntigenX/README.md

 ![github readme header 2](https://user-images.githubusercontent.com/22214754/196063614-bfe17689-e62b-4a37-bf9a-6952ea93aa51.png)

 AntigenX is an antivirus program being developed specifically for Linux.
-This is an open source project that will provide an antivirus solution that is easy to use whether you are an average or advanced Linux user.
+This goal of this project is to provide a free, reliable, and open source antivirus solution that will provide protection for average and advanced users.
 AntigenX will include:

 * Static Heuristic Analysis
 * Dynamic Heuristic Analysis